 - Arts and Humanities (Poster or Oral Presentation/Performance)

 - Social Sciences (Poster only)

-Depending on your project category, you may apply to present your research either through a poster or an oral presentation/performance session.
-Oral presentations/performances are reserved for participants of the Arts and Humanities category ONLY.
+Depending on your project category, you may apply to present your research either through a poster, oral presentation, or performance/demonstrations.
+Oral presentations and performances/demonstrations are reserved for participants of the Arts and Humanities category ONLY.
 Those competing in Arts and Humanities may choose to present in any of the three formates: poster, oral presentation, or performance/demonstration.
 All other categories are required to present posters only.*

-*On the submission form, if a student is listed in any subject area other than Arts and Humanities and selects “Oral Presentation” or “Performance”, his or her project will be shifted to poster format, and the student will be notified by the Shackouls Honors College.
+*On the submission form, if a student is listed in any subject area other than Arts and Humanities and selects “Oral Presentation” or “Performance/Demonstration”, his or her project will be shifted to poster format, and the student will be notified by the Shackouls Honors College.